wenceorg/phys52015/site/content/_index.md

 that you have been using for the scientific computing part of the course to facilitate discussion.

-The notes contain
+The notes contain exercises, please do attempt them as you go through.

 {{< exercise >}}
-Exercises which look like this.
+Exercises look like this.
 {{< /exercise >}}
-please do attempt them as you go through.

 ## Slides/recordings